matt-antone/Scorer/memory-bank/progress.md

 - **Screensaver**: The application now includes a screensaver that activates after a period of inactivity.
 It displays a slideshow of images from the `assets/billboards` directory and deactivates upon user interaction, returning to the previous screen.
 The slideshow order is randomized, and images transition with a slow fade effect.
 - **Game Resume Flow**: The `ResumeOrNewScreen` now uses a robust initialization pattern, fixing a race condition and ensuring that saved games can be resumed reliably without crashing.
 - **QR Code Display**: QR codes for player and observer clients are now generated and displayed reliably on the `NameEntryScreen`.
 The system uses a robust loading pattern that prevents race conditions by pre-caching images and reloading widgets before they are displayed.
+- **First Turn Setup**: The `FirstTurnSetupScreen` is now stable.
+A `KeyError` crash was resolved by eliminating a duplicate class definition and ensuring the correct logic for determining the first player is used.

 ## What's Left to Build